About Dr. Silva:

 University of Connecticut, PHD - Doctoral program in Clinical Psychology, Storrs, CT, 1990

 University of Connecticut, MA, Masters Program in Clinical Psychology, Storrs, CT, 1988

-Rutgers University, Bachelor of Arts in Psychology, Psychology Program, New Brunswick, NJ, 1983
+Rutgers University, Bachelor of Arts in Psychology and French, Psychology Program, New Brunswick, NJ, 1983

 Phi Beta Kappa

 Suma cum Laude in Psychology and in Clinical Psychology (Rutgers University and University of Connecticut)

 Practicum in Child Psychotherapy

 - Advanced Psychological Services, Tolland and Hartford, CT,

 Clinical Psychologist/Neuropsychologist.
 Neuropsychological assessment of English speaking and Spanish speaking children and adults.
 Psycho-educational assessment with a focus on Learning Disability/Dyslexia.
 Language dominance and language processing